munin-monitoring/contrib/README.md

 ## Notes to contributors

-We like to have ''elementary'' commits (a good rationale is : one per Changelog entry), as it is much easier to manage for reviewing.
-Debugging is also usually easier that way.
+We like to have ''elementary'' commits as it is much easier to manage for reviewing and debugging.

-So please **don't** be afraid to make as many commits as needed.
+So please **don't** be afraid to make **as many** commits as needed.
+Merging many commits is as easy as merging one, if not easier.

+A good rationale is that each commit shall have a one-liner commit comment as its first line.
+Next lines are optional and should only explain the ''why'' it is done this particular way.

+On the other side, pull requests can regroup many commits at once.
+Just try to explain in the pull comment the ''why'' we should merge it (if it's not obvious).